 It’s gratifying when clients tell me my insight and efforts have helped them improve their operations and get more done.
 Watching my clients become more successful and knowing I’ve played an instrumental part in that growth is a great feeling!
 As one of my clients is fond of telling people:

 I wouldn’t have a business if it weren’t for her help.

 Who I’m Looking to Work With

-I work with modern-minded solo attorneys who predominately practice in the areas of business, intellectual property, and/or entertainment law.
+I work with modern-minded solo attorneys who are comfortable with technology and predominately practice in the areas of business, intellectual property, and/or entertainment law.
 My support is also useful to business consultants and private investigators.